The Basor Stream

 There are many small kibbutzim and villages in the area offering accommodation and other activities.

 Getting to Nahal Basor

-Nahal Basor is on road 222 very close to the junction of the 222 & 234 – Zeelim Junction.
+Nahal Basor is on Road 222, very close to the junction of the 222 and 234 – Zeelim Junction.

-From Zeelim Junction follow the 222 North West for 100-200m and follow the road signs.
+From Zeelim Junction follow the 222 North West for 100 to 200 meters and follow the road signs.

-Seasonally the 234 can sometimes be closed due to flooding as one of the streams runs over the road.
-Even in mid April you can get your tires wet – very cool experience for the children!
+Seasonally, the 234 can sometimes be closed due to flooding as one of the streams runs over the road.
+Even in mid-April you can get your tires wet – which can be a very cool experience for the children!